Key points

 The Intergovernmental Panel on Climate Change (IPCC) has said that ‘it is unequivocal that human influence has warmed the atmosphere, ocean and land'.

-The planet's average surface temperature rose about 1.18 °C from the late 1800s to 2020.
+The earth's average surface air temperature has risen by between 1.3 °C to 1.4 °C since the pre-industrial era.
 Most of the warming has occurred in the past 40 years, and each decade since 1980 has been warmer than the decade before.
-The years 2016 and 2020 are tied for the warmest year on record globally.
+Globally, the past 11 years up to and including 2025 have been the warmest on record.

 Our oceans have also warmed.
 The top 100 metres of ocean has warmed more than 0.33 °C since 1969, and the average sea-surface temperature in 2019 was second only to 2016, which was a record El Niño year.